MicroShed/vscode-microprofile-pack/CONTRIBUTING.md

-# Contributing to MicroProfile Extension Pack for VS Code
+# Contributing to the Extension Pack for MicroProfile
 We welcome contributions, and request you follow these guidelines.

  - [Raising issues](#raising-issues)